 WISCONSIN STATE RACES DEPUTY RADIO OFFICER (DRO).
-The DRO will assist the CRO in all aspects of the duties assigned.
+When activated by proper authority in all aspects of the duties assigned.
 In addition, the DRO is empowered to carry out any duty in the name of the CRO, should the CRO be absent or disabled.
-The DRO must make every effort to consult with the CRO, using all possible methods of communications, before assuming any duty of the CRO.
+The DRO must make every effort to consult with the CRO, using all possible methods of communications, before assuming any duty of the Cro when activated by proper authority.